Egmont National Park – Guide for Backpackers

 Stony River Walkway to Bells Falls

 Water surges over an ancient lava flow at Bells Falls.
-The 10 minute Stony River Walkway takes you across a swingbridge to an area popular for trout fishing and picnics.
-The start of the track is at Hickford Place.
+The 1h30min Stony River Walkway takes you across a swingbridge to an area popular for trout fishing and picnics.
+The start of the track is in the Okato Domain in South Taranaki.

 If you have more time in Egmont National Park…

-- Walk through Goblin Forest, not because there are goblins.
-Then again, you never know.
-But because of the gnarled shaped and moss-covered trees.
+- Walk through Enchanted Forest on the Enchanted Forest Track, not because there are goblins – then again, you never know – but because of the gnarled shaped and moss-covered trees

 Where to stay in Egmont National Park?